 As with any other company, Netflix is aiming at growing its customer base, not maintaining it.
 Unfortunately, that doesn't line up with how a lot of television works.

-Limited Runs Are Fine, As Long As They’re Planned
+Limited Runs Are Fine, If They're Planned

 If I were creating a show on Netflix right now, I wouldn't plan on making more than three seasons long, even if it became one of the biggest shows on the service.
 This would ensure that I actually got to tell the story—the whole story—at a proper pace.